 Yet on the same tune stack was Zevon’s “Tenderness on the Block”, a first-person touching look at the loneliness of senior citizens.
 Not since John Prine’s “Hello in There” (somehow written when Prine was a mere 19) has a young songwriter, not yet old enough to have experienced a teenage daughter of his own coming of age, written so convincingly of an emotion about which he could not yet have had any personal knowledge.

-Warren is gone now ( he died of cancer in 2003), but it’s notable that Excitable Boy , with its clean straightforward arrangements played by a hot studio band, does not sound dated like some other releases from the period.
-Warren Zevon’s Excitable Boy could stow away with me on that hypothetical “desert island” and keep me quite entertained another 35+ years. –Redbeard
+Warren Zevon is gone now, dying too soon in 2003, but it’s notable that Excitable Boy , with its clean straightforward arrangements played by a hot studio band, does not sound dated like some other releases from the period.
+Warren Zevon’s Excitable Boy could stow away with me on that hypothetical “desert island” and keep me quite entertained another forty years. –Redbeard ( Warren Zevon guesting with one his biggest fans, David Letterman, on Late Night )